Tuesday 5 August 1941

 In the Far North sector, Finnish troops continue advancing east toward Kestenga and the Murmansk railroad.
 At Petsamo, Finnish authorities take control of the very valuable Petsamo Nickel Company, a major source of nickel that the Germans badly need.

 In the Army Group North sector, German 18th Army (Colonel General Georg von Kuchler) approaches the Narva River and is besieging Tallinn.
 The Army Group has a line running from Kingisepp running south just east of Staraya Russa and Kholm and then linking up with Army Group Center's 9th Army at Velikiye Luki.

 |Soviet troops captured during 1941.|

-German infantry released by the end of Soviet resistance at Smolensk immediately move forward to replace the 10th Panzer Division and Das Reich Motorized Division at Yelnya.
+The German infantry released by the end of Soviet resistance at Smolensk immediately moves forward to replace the 10th Panzer Division and Das Reich Motorized Division at Yelnya.
 The two German armored divisions are exhausted after having defended this "lightning rod" salient.
 The Soviets know that Yelnya is a key location because it controls a crossing over the Desna River and an east-west rail station.